 For all of this to occur, we rationally and logically have to conclude that God intended marriage to be between a man and a woman.
 It is only with this traditional and Scriptural understanding of the Sacrament that we find marriage fulfilling all of the requirements.
 We as Catholics believe that the proper place for this Sacrament to be conferred is in the setting of a Church, in the presence of the Eucharist.
 Marriage is between a man and a woman, but will never succeed without Christ.
 How much more fitting a beginning can this union have than to immediately receive Jesus himself in the Eucharist immediately after their vows?

-Couples should contact Fr.
-Francis four to six months before the proposed wedding date.
+Couples should contact our pastor four to six months before the proposed wedding date.
 They will then meet with Father several times as part of the marriage preparation.
 If you need more information, a brochure is available to explain the marriage preparation policy.